akhilprakash07/Bank-Statement-Transaction-OCR-Scanner/README.md

 1.Prepare Your PDF File: <br />
 2.Ensure you have a PDF file that you want to process.
 Place this file in an accessible directory. <br />
 3.Create or Update the Python Script: <br />
-  Create a Python script and add the code to extract tables from the PDF.
+ensp Create a Python script and add the code to extract tables from the PDF.
 The code should include: <br />
    -Opening the PDF file. <br />
    -Extracting tables from each page. <br />
    -Saving the extracted tables to an csv file. <br />